nikolalsvk/blog/content/blog/reducing-boilerplate-with-vim-templates/index.md

 ## Skeletons and Vim

 Don't get scared, skeleton files (or templates) are just normal files.
-They are called that because they will be used as a skeleton when you try to create a specific file.
-In the case of creating a JSX TypeScript `.tsx` file, Vim can use a predefined template (skeleton) file and add a React class.
+They are called that because they will be used as a skeleton when creating a specific file.
+To create a JSX TypeScript `.tsx` file, Vim can use a predefined template (skeleton) file and add a React class.
 How does that look - you must be asking.
 Let's see below.